Social Entrepreneurship Innovation Camp Methodology Handbook

-You can learn a lot and share your experiences with others, while working for a much bigger purpose: real youth-participation in the region.
-You will be the one driving the change, engaged in all our activities and getting all latest information before anyone else.
+You can learn a lot and share your experiences with others while working for a much bigger purpose: real youth participation in the region.
+You will be the one driving the change, engaged in all our activities and getting all the latest information before anyone else.

-You have the chance to work with mentors and experts in various field and you can build a network that will help you throughout your life.
+You have the chance to work with mentors and experts in various fields and you can build a network that will help you throughout your life.